 One woman referred to a particularly distressing incident as: “It was a moment of trauma for me.”
 Another talks about his partner and how exhausted she felt on a daily basis: “Sometimes after being out in the world with everyone else’s feelings pulsing through her body, she’d come home and just pass out.”

-Of course, we cannot forget there are also good feelings as well as bad.
+Of course, we cannot forget there are also good feelings as well as bad ones.
 Moreover, some people with this condition seem able to focus on positive experiences.

 One woman talks about the sense of freedom she goes through: “When I watch a bird in the sky, I feel like I’m flying.
 That’s a joy.”
 Another recalls the pleasure he senses: “When I see people hug, I feel like my body is getting hugged.”